 In 2022, the UK Government joined the international commitment to protect 30% of land and sea for nature by 2030, known as 30x30.
-The target requires areas to be effectively conserved and managed while integrated into the wider landscape and respecting the rights of local communities.14
+The target requires areas to be effectively conserved and managed while integrated into the wider landscape and respecting the rights of local communities.

 Protected areas such as the High Weald AONB, and their dedicated Partnerships, are at the forefront of national work to conserve, protect and restore nature-rich habitats across our landscapes.
 The High Weald already has complex and interconnected nature-rich habitat with many areas in sympathetic low input management.
-Through protecting these areas and their inter-connectivity, along with improving the quality of habitats through investment viaggri-environmental schemes, wilding and adoption of their contribute to 30x30 objectives, creating a wildliferich heart at the centre of the south-east.
+Through protecting these areas and their inter-connectivity, along with improving the quality of habitats through investment via agri-environmental schemes, wilding and adoption of regenerative land management, the High Weald could further contribute to 30x30 objectives, creating a wildliferich heart at the centre of the south-east.